BrandonLeho/Machine-Learning-Chess-Bot/README.md

 Preprocess process:

-Filters out any games that are below ELO rank 15000
+Filters out any games that are below ELO rank 1800 and were terminated due to time forfeit